Lepetere/clarango/README.md

 work in progress... please contact the two repository owners

 The expected roadmap is:
-* in 2013: Simple Read, Write, Update, Delete.
+* Jan 2014: Simple Read, Write, Update, Delete.
 * Spring 2014: more sophisticated CRUD and Queries
 * Late 2014: stable 1.0 with management / admin, graph, ... and all the features exposed by the REST API.